 6.)
 Fort William

-Prince William has never invited me to see his fort (*boooooo!*) but thankfully no one needs an invite to explore this quaint little town (yay!).
+Prince William has never invited me to see his fort (boo!) but thankfully no one needs an invite to explore this quaint little town (yay!).
 Okay, jokes aside, Fort William is a gateway to the great outdoors of Scotland and a perfect point to explore the Highlands.

 With its stunning scenery and picturesque mountains (which have no doubt inspired many a poet and crooner), this is perhaps one of the very best places to get lost in nature.
 It really is one of the towns and best cities in Scotland to visit when in the Highlands.

-Anstruther is home to one of the best things in all of the UK….the best fish and chip shop EVER!
-(Like seriously, they win LOTS of award for their fish and chips!)
-If you pop in to try the fish and chips, do bring me back some too! 🤣
+Anstruther is home to one of the best things in all of the UK; the best fish and chip shop!
+Like seriously, they win loads of awards, so If you pop in to try the fish and chips, do bring me back some too.
+I love it.

-This tiny fishing village perched in the Kingdom of Fife, about an hour northeast of Edinburgh.
 You can also take a boat from here to the Isle of May to see those cute (and seemingly elusive) puffins.
 IT’s easily one of the smaller towns to visit in Scotland.

 Famous for its castle and salmon, Pitlochry is definitely one place to enjoy the finer things in life.
-It’s also close enough to Perth and the Cairngorms for you to make this a 3-in-1 trip!
-When you visit, do head straight for Blair Castle or Atholl Palace and set up home for as long as you can! 💛
+It’s also close enough to Perth and the Cairngorms for you to make this a 3-in-1 trip.